lvjhn/demo-package-python/README.md

 1. Activate virtual environment
     `source env/bin/activate`

-1. Run from command line:
+1. Run from the command line:
     ```
     bash utils/setup.sh
     ```

 1. Use the following commands to simplify routines:
     1. `bash utils/build.sh` - to build project
-    1. `bash utils/publish.sh` - to upload project
+    1. `bash utils/publish.sh` - to upload the project